shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Are you sure?
 I’m doing exactly what you were doing.”

-“No I was moving my arms.
+“No, I was moving my arms.
 You know, the standard dance we do.
 You were just standing there like a tree.”

-“Well I can’t move my arms and play the drums at the same time.”
+“Well, I can’t move my arms and play the drums at the same time.”

-“Ok I wanna try again.”
+“Ok then I’ll try again.”

 Ersie stopped dancing and focused on the drums.